Safe Place

 Now do a short visualization to create an inner Safe Place using your powers of imagination.

-You can do this intuitively on your own, with a guided audio from other healers on the web, or following my written guide, which you can read through or download for free as a PDF:
+You can do this intuitively on your own, with a guided audio from other healers on the web, or following my written guide, which you can read through here:

 Feel free to adapt and experiment as feels right for you.
 The goal is to build safety, which involves halting the habit of overriding and ignoring inner signals of distress, rather than pushing through.
 So honor your inner system, and listen to whether or not this is feeling helpful or whether it is scary or falling flat for you.